 To this end, we have spent the past fewyears researching and developing the intelibean and brain impact tracking system.

 Not everyone is on board with a solution for unnoticed brain impacts, and the conversation around concussion are complicated and often emotive.

 There are so many nuances to brain impacts, like, the long term effects, losing a star player, potential careers, and peer pressure.

-There are advocates that would have us wrap ourselves in cotton wool and remain on the couch, and there are those, who would prefer to bury their heads in the sand and believe TBI (traumatic brain injury) does not exist.
+There are advocates that would have us wrap our athletes in cotton wool and remain on the couch, and there are those, who would prefer to bury their heads in the sand and believe TBI (traumatic brain injury) does not exist.

-Our research tells us, that there is no “one size fits all” concussion, diagnosis or treatment, and helmets, although mandatory in many sport, will spot a cut or a gash, but will not stop the brain from moving in the skull, hitting and vibrating in the skull.
+Our research tells us, that there is no “one size fits all” concussion, diagnosis or treatment, and helmets, although mandatory in many sport, will stop a cut or a gash, but will not stop the brain from moving in the skull, hitting and vibrating in the skull.

-Our wearables are created to find solutions to problems that keep us at night and based on our research, keep many others awake at night as well.
+Our wearables are created to find solutions to problems that keep us up at night and based on our research, keep many others awake at night as well.

 Between us have over 100 years of working experience, a couple of MBA’s, a couple of engineers, patent holders, award winners, Fortune 500 exits, but most importantly we are passionate, driven entrepreneurs.
 One of us even has product in space!